-Figuring out how much money to spend on an engagement ring is not easy – the practice of buying an engagement ring is quite a minefield, and there are a lot of potential pitfalls – spend too much, and it can seem like an attempt to pressure a yes.
+Figuring out how much should a man spend on an engagement ring is not easy – the practice of buying an engagement ring is quite a minefield, and there are a lot of potential pitfalls – spend too much, and it can seem like an attempt to pressure a yes.
 Spend too little, and you can cause offence and look cheap.
 Using an engagement ring calculator is a good way to avoid some of the pitfalls of making a bad purchase.

 Using Salary As a Benchmark

 As a rule of thumb, you should spend two months of your salary on an engagement ring.
 This is a rather old-fashioned way of working out how much to spend, though – and while it can work for some people who are affluent and who have minimal outgoings, it’s not ideal for everyone.
 An engagement ring calculator can offer a more focused answer to the age-old question, and help you to plan a better purchase.

 The old 2-month salary rule was started by De Beers – the person who owned a huge number of diamond mines – he popularised the idea that diamonds are a desirable status symbol, and many people still follow that rule.
 The problem with it is that the rule by itself doesn’t include debts, expenses, or the lifestyle that the couple leads.
 A couple that lives together, vacations often and already have a home together will probably want a smaller ring and to put the money saved on the purchase of the ring to things that they can both enjoy.